CLIMADA-project/climada_petals/README.md

 We welcome any contribution to this repository, be it bugfixes and other code changes and additions, documentation improvements, or tutorial updates.

-If you would like to contribute, please refer to the CLIMADA Project's [Contribution Guide](https://github.com/CLIMADA-project/climada_python/blob/main/CONTRIBUTING.md).
+If you would like to contribute, please refer to the CLIMADA Project's [Developer Guide](https://climada-python.readthedocs.io/en/latest/development/index.html).

 ## Versioning